 Artistic natural building design

-Ten years ago I set on a magical journey to build my own artistic natural building, Elaman Puu, by hand.
+Ten years ago I set on a journey to build my own artistic natural building, Elaman Puu, in Finland by hand.
+I never knew how special this place would turn out to be.

 Published on: